Rising Industrial Injuries in Houston’s Southside Industrial Workforce

 Injury Rates on the Rise

 Texas reported 564 fatal occupational injuries in 2023, with transportation incidents, falls, and contact with equipment among the leading causes (Bureau of Labor Statistics).
-Many of these incidents occurred in job sites across Houston, where industrial operations are dense, especially in southern neighborhoods.
+Many of these incidents occurred on job sites across Houston, particularly in southern neighborhoods where industrial operations are dense.

-In addition to fatal injuries, thousands of workers suffer serious harm every year—many involving machinery, hazardous materials, or preventable falls.
-These injuries often result in lost income, long-term disability, and significant medical debt.
+In addition to fatal injuries, thousands of workers suffer serious harm every year—often involving machinery, hazardous materials, or preventable falls.
+These injuries frequently result in lost income, long-term disability, and overwhelming medical debt.

 Who’s Most at Risk?